EGI-Federation/fedcloud-documentation/source/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The easiest option is to get an 'eScience Personal' certificate online from the Terena Certificate Service CA. Check here the countries where this is available, and follow the link to the respective CA page at the `TCS participants <https://www.terena.org/activities/tcs/participants.html>`_ list (See FAQs for details.)
+The easiest option is to get an 'eScience Personal' certificate online from the Terena Certificate Service CA. Check the countries where this is available, and follow the link to the respective CA page at the `TCS participants <https://www.terena.org/activities/tcs/participants.html>`_ list (See FAQs for details.)